semgrep/semgrep-docs/docs/faq.md

 **2. Semantic: Semgrep is smart**

-Semgrep automatically handles the nuance of “there’s more than one way to do it”: you write your query and all equivalent variations of that code should be automatically matched.
+Semgrep automatically handles the nuance of “there’s more than one way to do it”: you write your query and all equivalent variations of that code are automatically matched.

 As Semgrep evolves, queries similar to `foo("password")` become smarter.
 In the original version of Semgrep, this query would only match the code `foo("password")`.
-But a few months after release it would match `const x = "password"; foo(x).` Today Semgrep can [do even more with intraprocedural dataflow](https://semgrep.dev/s/ievans:c-dataflow) analysis, and we’re working on adding more of these semantic features with every release.
+But a few months after release Semgrep would match `const x = "password"; foo(x)`.
+Today Semgrep can [do even more with intraprocedural dataflow](https://semgrep.dev/s/ievans:c-dataflow) analysis, and we’re working on adding more of these semantic features with every release.

 **3. Integrated: Semgrep understands git and other version-control systems**